 Key Market Stats:

-- Average rent in Toledo is $895 per month for a 3-bedroom unit based on the most recent research from Zumper (December 2020).
+- Median rent in Toledo is $975 per month for a 3-bedroom unit based on the most recent research from Zumper (June 2022).

-- Over the past three years average rents in Toledo have increased by about 14.5%.
+- Over the past 3 years, rent for a 3-bedroom home in Toledo has increased by 226%.

 - Renter-occupied housing units account for 45% of the total occupied housing units in Toledo.

-- Most affordable neighborhoods in Toledo for renters are Englewood, Northriver, and Birmingham where rents are $690 or less per month.
+- Most affordable neighborhoods in Toledo for renters are Englewood, Warren Sherman, and North Towne where rents run between $495 and $800 per month.

-- Most expensive neighborhoods in Toledo for renters are Westgate, Franklin Park, and Beverly-Harvard where rents can go as high as $1,150 per month.
+- Most expensive neighborhoods in Toledo for renters are Westgate, DeVeaux, and Reynolds Corners where rents can go as high as $1,400 per month.

 When narrowing down the options of which real estate markets to buy property in, investors usually include data on home price changes and housing affordability in their analysis.

-Historic prices changes may indicate the potential for future property appreciation.
+Historic price changes may indicate the potential for future property appreciation.
 How affordable houses are to buy can help indicate the potential demand for rental property, everything else being equal.

 Each month Freddie Mac releases up-to-date data on the change in home prices for all markets across the U.S. The most recent Freddie Mac House Price Index (FMHPI) report for the Toledo MSA reveals:

-The Housing Affordability Index (HAI) from the National Association of Realtors (NAR) is a report showing how affordable it is to buy a home in every market throughout the U.S.
+The Housing Affordability Index (HAI) is a report showing how affordable it is to buy a home in every market throughout the U.S.

 However, markets where houses are affordable aren’t necessarily bad rental markets.
 For example, even though homes in Toledo are very affordable to buy relative to other cities in the U.S., nearly 50% of the households rent rather than own.